WhatsApp Tips and Hidden Features for Indians

 | Code block | ```code block``` | Multi-line code block |

-The bulleted list, numbered list, and quote formatting are relatively new additions that most users do not know about.
-The quote format is especially useful when replying to a specific point in a long message.
+The bulleted lists, numbered lists, and quote formatting are newer additions that most users haven't discovered.
+The quote format is especially nice for replying to a specific point in a long message.

 Polls

-You can create polls in any chat or group.
-Tap the attachment (paperclip) icon → Poll → Add your question and options (up to 12).
-Polls can allow single or multiple selections.
+Create polls in any chat or group.
+Tap the attachment (paperclip) icon → Poll → Write your question and add options (up to 12).
+Single or multiple selections.

-I use polls constantly in friend groups — picking restaurants, deciding on movie timings, voting on trip destinations.
-It is faster and cleaner than the chaos of "everyone type your preference" messages.
+I use these constantly with friends — picking restaurants, settling on movie times, voting on trip destinations.
+Way cleaner than the "everyone type your preference" chaos that used to happen.

-WhatsApp video calls now support screen sharing.
-During a video call, tap the share screen button at the bottom.
-You can share your entire screen or a specific app window.
+Video calls now support screen sharing.
+During a call, hit the share screen button at the bottom.
+Share your whole screen or just one app.

-This is incredibly useful for helping parents troubleshoot their phones remotely, showing someone an article or product while discussing it, or walking a friend through an app they are unfamiliar with.
-The quality is decent over a Wi-Fi connection, though it degrades on mobile data.
+This has been a godsend for helping my parents troubleshoot their phones remotely.
+Also great for showing someone an article while you're talking about it, or walking a friend through an unfamiliar app.
+Quality's decent on WiFi, gets rougher on mobile data.

 Channels

-WhatsApp Channels are one-to-many broadcast feeds, similar to Telegram channels.
-Organizations, celebrities, and businesses can create channels to broadcast updates.
-Followers can react with emojis but cannot reply directly.
+One-to-many broadcast feeds, like Telegram channels.
+Organizations, celebrities, and businesses push updates.
+Followers can react with emojis but can't reply.

-Finding channels: Go to the Updates tab → Search by name or browse categories.
+Finding them: Updates tab → Search or browse categories.

-Many Indian news outlets (NDTV, India Today), sports organizations (BCCI, IPL teams), and government bodies now run WhatsApp Channels.
-It is a less cluttered way to follow updates compared to joining groups.
+Lots of Indian news outlets (NDTV, India Today), sports bodies (BCCI, IPL teams), and government agencies run channels now.
+Less noisy than joining a group when you just want to follow updates.

 Communities

-Communities are a meta-layer above groups.
-A community can contain multiple related groups, with a shared announcement channel that reaches all members.
-Think of it as a forum with sub-sections.
+A layer above groups.
+One community can hold multiple related groups, with a shared announcement channel that reaches everyone.
+Think of it like a forum with sub-sections.

 Example: A housing society community with groups for Maintenance, Events, Security, and Marketplace.
-The admin can send announcements that reach everyone, while everyday discussions happen in the relevant sub-groups.
+Admins send announcements to everyone; day-to-day discussion happens in the right sub-group.

-For apartment societies, school parent networks, and large organizations, Communities are a massive improvement over the old "one giant group" approach.
+For apartment societies, school parent networks, and large organizations, communities are a huge step up from the old "one massive group" approach.

-WhatsApp is one of the biggest storage consumers on most Indian phones.
-Good Morning images, festival greetings forwarded through 47 groups, and that one uncle who shares 10 videos daily — it adds up fast.
+WhatsApp eats storage like nothing else on most Indian phones.
+Good Morning images.
+Festival greetings forwarded through 47 groups.
+That one uncle sharing 10 videos a day.
+It adds up fast.

-Go to Settings → Storage and Data → Manage Storage.
-This shows you exactly which chats and what type of media are consuming the most space, sorted by size.
-You can select and delete specific media from here.
+Settings → Storage and Data → Manage Storage.
+Shows exactly which chats and media types are hogging space, sorted by size.
+You can select and delete from right there.

-On my phone, I had 6.3 GB of WhatsApp media.
-A single family group accounted for 1.8 GB of that — mostly forwarded videos and Good Morning images.
+When I checked mine: 6.3 GB of WhatsApp media.
+A single family group accounted for 1.8 GB — mostly forwarded videos and Good Morning images.
 Ten minutes of cleanup freed 4 GB.

 -

-Disable auto-download: Settings → Storage and Data → Media auto-download → Set all to "No media" or "Wi-Fi only."
-This prevents WhatsApp from automatically downloading every photo and video in your groups.
+Kill auto-download: Settings → Storage and Data → Media auto-download → Set everything to "No media" or "Wi-Fi only."
+Stops WhatsApp from grabbing every photo and video automatically.

 -

-Enable HD photo quality selectively: WhatsApp now lets you send photos in HD quality, but this increases file sizes significantly.
-Only use HD when the quality matters (sharing actual photographs), not for screenshots or memes.
+Use HD selectively: WhatsApp lets you send HD photos now, but file sizes jump.
+Only use it when quality actually matters (real photographs), not for screenshots or memes.

 -

-Set "Keep Messages" for groups: In groups that generate lots of media you do not need long-term, you can turn on disappearing messages to automatically clean up after 90 days.
+Disappearing messages for chatty groups: In groups that generate tons of media you don't need long-term, turn on disappearing messages at 90 days.
+Automatic cleanup.

-WhatsApp backups to Google Drive (Android) or iCloud (iOS) are not end-to-end encrypted by default.
-This means Google/Apple (and potentially governments) can access your backed-up messages.
+Here's something most people don't realize: WhatsApp backups to Google Drive (Android) or iCloud (iOS) are not end-to-end encrypted by default.
+Google and Apple — and potentially governments — can access your backed-up messages.

 - Tap "End-to-end encrypted backup"

-- Set a password or use a 64-digit encryption key
+- Set a password or use a 64-digit key

-If you use WhatsApp on your computer (and you should, for longer conversations), these keyboard shortcuts speed things up significantly:
+If you use WhatsApp on a computer (and for longer conversations, you really should), these shortcuts make a difference:

 |---|---|